RamiKrispin/deploy-flex-actions/README.md

     vertical_layout: fill
 ---
 ```
-**Note:** As far as I know, there is now built-in Rmarkdown template in VScode, therefore, if you are using VScode, you can copy the above yaml header to your `Rmd` file.
+**Note:** As far as I know, there is no simple way to create a flexdashboard template in VScode.
+Therefore, if you are using VScode, you can copy the above `yaml` header to your `Rmd` file.

 We will name the template file as `index.Rmd`, which will generate an `index.html` that will be used as the website file.

-You can check if you setting of your `_site.yml` file done properly by rendering the file.
-At the first run it expected to create the `docs` folder and create the website files:
+You can check if the setting of the `_site.yml` file was done properly by rendering the `index.Rmd` file.
+At the first run, it expected to create the `docs` folder with the website files:

 ```
 .